enrilinux/termux-app-store/README.md

 **Termux App Store** (`termux-app-store`) is a **TUI (Terminal User Interface)** and **CLI package manager** built with Python ([Textual](https://github.com/Textualize/textual)) that lets Termux users on Android **browse, build, install, and manage tools/packages** directly on-device — no account, no telemetry, no cloud dependency, no root required.

 It works as an **alternative package manager for Termux**, letting you install community tools from source using verified `build.sh` scripts — similar in spirit to the AUR (Arch User Repository) but designed specifically for Termux on Android.

+> **How is this different from `termux-packages` or TUR (Termux User Repository)?**
+> - `termux-packages` is the official Termux repo — maintained by the core team, requires PR approval, and only accepts widely-used tools.
+> - TUR (Termux User Repository) is a curated extension, still requires contributor review.
+> - **Termux App Store** is fully community-driven: anyone can submit a `build.sh`, all builds run locally on your device, and there is no centralized approval gate.
+Think of it as a personal + community package layer on top of Termux.

 > [!IMPORTANT]
 > Termux App Store is **not a centralized binary repository** and **not a hidden auto-installer**.